arik-so/bolts/bolt-simple-taproot.md

   `musig2` partial signature for the sender's remote commitment using the `Sign` algorithm from `bip-musig2`.
 - MUST include the partial signature and the public counterpart of the generated nonce in the `partial_signature_with_nonce` field.
 - MUST generate a second unique nonce to send in the `next_local_nonce` field.
-This nonce MUST be used to sign the sender's local commitment using the `Sign` algorithm from `bip-musig2`.

 The recipient: